Sunday, May 8, 2011

 Xpression Biotek Website :

-JIVAS Website :
+JIVAS Website : http://www.jivas.ac.in/Programs/ProjectsandCrashCourses.html

-San Gene Website:
+San Gene Website: http://www.sangene.com/course.htm

-JNCASR Website :
+JNCASR Website : http://www.jncasr.ac.in/extn_prog/srfp/

-Bhat Biotech Web site :
+Bhat Biotech Web site : http://www.bhatbiotech.com/training.html

 Shreedhar Bhat Labs Web site : http://www.sblbiotech.in/course.php